 The following describes when the files are deleted from each host.

 Manager host:

-In a standard configuration: Temporary files for QUEUE jobs and submit jobs are deleted when job information deletion processing is performed.
+Temporary files for QUEUE jobs and submit jobs are deleted when job information deletion processing is performed.
 For other jobs, the temporary files are deleted when the job ends.